Invoice Factoring: All You Need to Know in 2025

 What factoring is, how it works, costs, and much more valuable information

-Invoice factoring (or accounts receivable factoring) is a financial transaction in which a business sells its outstanding invoices to a factoring company at a discount.
+Invoice factoring (also known as invoice discounting or accounts receivable factoring) is a financial transaction in which a business sells its outstanding invoices to a factoring company at a discount.
 Businesses that offer goods or services to other businesses (or the government) use factoring to access immediate cash flow.

 Invoice factoring and invoice financing are often used interchangeably and, therefore, mistaken for the same thing.
 They are not!
 Invoice factoring is the sale of an asset.
 Invoice financing (or receivable financing) is a business loan that uses unpaid invoices as collateral.